riikolilover/riikolilover/README.md

-- 👋 Hi, I’m @riikolilover
-- 👀 I’m interested in NEW
-- 🌱 I’m currently learning how to be a better ME
-- 💞️ I’m looking to collaborate on NEW
+- 👋 Hi. my name is Riiko.
+(Estonian) Honesty is the key.
-- 📫 How to reach me riikolilover@gmail.com, @RiikoL (Coinbase)
+- 📫 How to reach me
+- riikolilover@gmail.com,
+- RiikoLilover@hotmail.com
+-  and
+-  @RiikoL
+- Giving is getting
+- ( Coinbase username for Donations )
+-  NO Scam !!!

 <!---
 riikolilover/riikolilover is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.